R. Henry Norweb Jr. - Seventh Mayor of Bratenahl

 Norweb was president of the Salvation Army Advisory Board for Northeastern Ohio.
 He served on the executive committee of the Blossom Site Committee for the Cleveland Orchestra and was a trustee of the Musical Arts Association.
 He was also a trustee of the Cleveland Audubon Society, Western Reserve Historical Society, Fine Arts Garden Commission, Cleveland Museum of Natural History, Cleveland Play House, Cleveland Society for the Blind, and John Huntington Fund for Education.

-Henry died on June 6, 1995, following a fall at his Boothbay Harbor, Maine residence.
-Libby died on June 1, 2007, and buried alongside Henry in Lake View Cemetery.
+On June 6, 1995, Henry died following a fall at his home in Boothbay Harbor, Maine.
+Libby died on June 1, 2007, and was buried alongside Henry in Lake View Cemetery.